U.S. flag

 SIS has a variety of standards-based activities that students in all grade levels can use in the classroom.
 In this section of our newsletter, an SIS staff member has handpicked one of their favorites for you to explore.

-Why is This Activity a Staff Favorite?
+Why This Activity Is a Staff Favorite

 Newsletter